CalabreseLab/seekr2.0_update_manuscript/wiggles/README_general_wiggle_instructions.md

-## 8. Optional: Normalize Wiggle Signal to Controls
+## 8. Optional: Normalize Wiggle Signal to Controls - Local
 If you have a control sample that you would like to normalize your experimental samples to, you can run the following script.
 This will generate a new wiggle file for each experimental sample that is normalized to the paired control sample.
 This is an alternative to viewing the experimental wiggle and the control wiggle in the browser together and may provide a more simplified visualization of the data.
 Your wiggles should have been scaled by read counts.

 For each combination of experiment and control sample, run: